Introduction and definitions. The phases of the research. Pharmacovigilance Introduction to pharmacoeconomics.

 Biological membrane crossing, Routes of administration, absorption and bioavailability of active principles.
 First-pass effect.
 Absorption kinetics.
 Transporters and drug absorption: P-gl and MRPs.
 Factors affection drug absorption.
-Engineered absorption.

 Drug distribution and Kp.
 Apparent distribution volume.
 Plasma protein binding.
 Factors affecting drug distribution.